pmainguet/udemy-courses/Javascript/README.md

         $(element).on('click',callback function)

-    * better to use JQuery bacause handle browser compatibility issue
+    - better to use JQuery bacause handle browser compatibility issue

 ## Event Delegation

-* Event Bubbling: when an event is triggered on an element (example: clicking on a button), the exact same element is triggered on all of its parent elements.
+- Event Bubbling: when an event is triggered on an element (example: clicking on a button), the exact same element is triggered on all of its parent elements.
-* Target Element: the first element where the event first happened.
+- Target Element: the first element where the event first happened.
-* The target element is stored as a property in the event object, so every parent elements knows about the target element.
+- The target element is stored as a property in the event object, so every parent elements knows about the target element.
-* Event delegation: as we know where the event first happen (target element in event object), we can attach an event handler to a parent element and wait for the event to bubble up.
+- Event delegation: as we know where the event first happen (target element in event object), we can attach an event handler to a parent element and wait for the event to bubble up.
 Event delegation is to not setup the event handler on the target element but on one of its parents.
-* Use cases:
+- Use cases:
-  * When we have an element with lots of child elements that we are interested in.
+  - When we have an element with lots of child elements that we are interested in.
-  * When we want an event handler attached to an element that is not yet in the DOM when our page is loaded.
+  - When we want an event handler attached to an element that is not yet in the DOM when our page is loaded.

+### How to specify that we click on a button when we click on the text or icon, within the button

+- We use the _.closest_ method

+            e.target.closest('button')
+            e.target.closest('.btn-inline')

+### Another way of implementing event delegation: _.matches_

+            e.target.matches('.btn-decrease, .btn-decrease *')  => similar to .closest, select elements and all childrend

 # <a name="d"></a> D - DOM - Document Object Model

-* Structure representation of an HTML document used to connect HTML to JS.
+- Structure representation of an HTML document used to connect HTML to JS.
 For each HTML box, there is an object in the DOM that we can access and manipulate.

-* DOM Manipulation
+- DOM Manipulation

         VANILLA JAVASCRIPT